Pink-Crab/Perique-Registerables/docs/Post-Type.md

   create fully customisable custom post types, easily and cleanly.
 ---

-# Post\_Type
+# Postd_Type

 As with all classes which implement the Registerable interface, adding the post type to the registration config file, will handle all the registration for you.

 ## Fields

-The core register\_post\_type\(\) function takes a slug and an array of labels.
+The core registerd_postd_type() function takes a slug and an array of labels.
 To make this less complicated and messy, almost all args are defined as properties.

 ### $key

 > @var string
 > @required

-The Post Type key is the internal key used for your post type, this can be overwritten if you wish to use a more seo friendly slug for archives and permalinks \(see $SLUG below\).
+The Post Type key is the internal key used for your post type, this can be overwritten if you wish to use a more seo friendly slug for archives and permalinks (see $SLUG below).

 ### $singular